 Peter Yanczer's Pages

-Who is Peter Yanczer?
+Who was Peter Yanczer?

 I'm a retired person living in Warson Woods, a small town, just west of St. Louis, Missouri.
 I've worked in the electronics industry for more than fifty years.
 During that time, I was a technician doing radio servicing and later television servicing, during the "television boom" years of the early 1950's.
 For eleven years, I taught Electronics in a local trade school and later began working in the aerospace industry.
 I began as a engineering technician and from there advanced into various engineering areas.
 My responsibilities included design, testing and troubleshooting, tech writing, equipment integration and calibration, circuit design with a specialty in radar, reliability, maintainability, equipment and personnel safety and environmental test and evaluation of military equipment for the Armed forces.
 I also had managerial responsibilities in each of these areas.
 I am a trained machinist with the necessary skills, tools and experience to do precision work.
 A number of hobbies have contributed to these skills.
 I am a graduate of two trade school courses, (Radio/Television & Machine Shop) and I have an Associates Degree in Electronics from Washington University in St. Louis, Missouri.
 I also hold an Advanced Radio Amateur license.
 My call is K Ø I W X.